25 Years of Travel Photography - My favourite shots from my travels

 Salar de Uyuni saltflats of Bolivia during the dry season

-The first time I went to Bolivia in 2007, I went on a tour from San Pedro de Atacama in Chile to Uyuni via the absolutely stunning Bolivian altiplano, a high-elevation plateau in the Andes covered in volcanos, colourful lakes, Andean flora and fauna and indigenous people who live at this extreme elevation.
+The first time I went to Bolivia in 2007, I went on a tour from Tupiza in southern Bolivia near the Argentinian border to Uyuni in southwestern Bolivia via the absolutely stunning Bolivian altiplano, a high-elevation plateau in the Andes covered in volcanos, colourful lakes, Andean flora and fauna and indigenous people who live at this extreme elevation.
 One of the main attractions on these tours is the Salar de Uyuni salt flats.
 In the dry season, the salt flats are blindingly white and flat as far as the eye can see and you can play all sorts of visual illusions with photographs, like in the above photograph where my travel buddies Lee is pretending to be crushing miniature-sized Kristian.
 I have lots of photos like this, and lots of people do.
 Some fun memories.
 If you go here in the wet season on the other hand, the salt flats are covered in a thin layer of water, creating what looks like an endless mirror as far as the eye can see.

 Kayan woman in Nai Soi, Thailand